• Skip to primary navigation

 Throughout your visit to Monopoli, you’re bound to feel the pull of the Adriatic calling you.
 Luckily, there’s a sliver of sandy beach and rocky outposts where you can enjoy the warm water.

-To be clear, this isn’t a large beachfront, but rather a small area along Monopoli’s defensive walls with the backdrop of the old town’s stone buildings.
+To be clear, this isn’t a large beachfront like you might find in the Gargano or Otranto, but rather a small area along Monopoli’s defensive walls with the backdrop of the old town’s stone buildings.
 The scene is dramatic and quintessentially Puglia.
 And, if you’re feeling inspired to sit in the sand or take a quick dip, the clear waters of the Adriatic await.

 When your beach visit is over, sit for a seaside lunch and then take a walk…with a gelato in hand, of course!